Jarn/jarn.mkrelease/README.txt

 -z
     Create a zip archive instead of the default tar.gz.

--d dist-location
-    An scp destination specification.

--p
-    Upload the release to PyPI.

 -s
     Sign the release tarball with GnuPG.

 -i identity
     The GnuPG identity to sign with.

+-d dist-location
+    An scp destination specification, or an index server configured in ``~/.pypirc``, or an alias name for either.

 ``svn-url``
     A URL with protocol svn, svn+ssh, http, https, or file.